confluentinc/ksql/docs/installation/server-config/security.rst

         ksql.schema.registry.url=https://<host-name-of-schema-registry>:<ssl-port>

 #.
-Specify any SSL or SASL configuration the Schema Registry client requires using the ``KSQL_OPTS``
+Specify any SSL or SASL configuration that the |sr| client requires using the ``KSQL_OPTS``
    environment variable.

-   For example, if the Schema Registry's SSL certificate is not signed by a CA that is recognized by the JVM by default, then you can provide a suitable truststore when starting KSQL via the command line:
+   For example, if the SSL certificate of |sr| is not signed by a CA that is recognized by the JVM by default, then you can provide a suitable truststore when starting KSQL via the command line:

    .. code:: bash

       $ KSQL_OPTS="-Djavax.net.ssl.trustStore=<path-to-trust-store> -Djavax.net.ssl.trustStorePassword=<store-password>" ksql-server-start <path-to-confluent>/etc/ksql/ksql-server.properties

-The exact settings will vary depending on what SASL mechanism the Confluent Schema Registry is using is using and how your SSL certificates are signed.
+The exact settings will vary depending on what SASL mechanism |sr-long| is using is using and how your SSL certificates are signed.
 For more information, see :ref:`schemaregistry_security`.

 .. _config-security-kafka: